chazzly/knife-verschart/README.md

 TO-DO
 =====
 1. List of Environments is currently hardcoded.
 Can pull from chef server easily, but need a way to estabilish sort order.
-2. Dynamically set column widths.
-3. Need a way to designate which env, if any, should list if that version is frozen or not.
+2. Need a way to designate which env, if any, should list if that version is frozen or not.
-4. Denote (perhaps with color) that a particular verison does not exist.
+3. Denote (perhaps with color) that a particular verison does not exist.
-4a.
+3a.
 Denote constraints where no cookbook version exists to match the constraint.
-5. Show obsolete constraints (constraints for cookbook that do not exist at all)
+4. Show obsolete constraints (constraints for cookbook that do not exist at all)